llvm/llvm-project/amd/device-libs/README.md

 ROCm Device libraries.

-This repository contains the sources and CMake build system for a set of AMD specific device-side language runtime libraries.
+This subdirectory contains the sources and CMake build system for a set of AMD specific device-side language runtime libraries.
 Specifically:

 | **Name** | **Comments** | **Dependencies** |